Content on this site may not be resold or reproduced. Copying is strictly prohibited.

 Here are a couple of simulators I’ve used that can help you learn PLC programming for free or low-cost.

 The first simulator option is CoDeSys (pronounced CO-da-SYS).
-CoDeSys is a pretty popular freemium controls software that many international folks use.
+CoDeSys is a pretty popular freemium control software that many international folks use.
 The IDE has a bit of a learning curve, but it includes an HMI program and Simulator, so you can create, model, and test projects as you desire.
 It also interfaces with Raspberry Pi, so if you wanted to incorporate some hardware and sensors, you can do that pretty easily.
 Here’s a project I wrote in Structured Text to model traffic lights.
-Shameless plug to follow me on Instagram, if you haven’t already.

 RSLogix 500 Emulate